 Climbing up to the mighty Machu Picchu is an undisputed highlight of any backpackers trip through South America.
-The cost for visiting this icon of Inca civilisation varies greatly with how you get there.
+The complete costs for visiting this icon of Inca civilisation vary greatly with how you get there.
 I will explain the cheapest way of all: the independent backpacker way.

 Do it yourself, or DIY, is a popular option for budget travellers as it saves serious cash and often leads to more adventure and fun.
 In this article I explain step by step how to find your way to the Machu Picchu, how to do it by yourself and most importantly: how to do it for cheap!

 Skip to the bottom of this article to find an overview of all my costs.

 Step 1 – To climb or not to climb?